 Vertigo is an extremely common issue, especially for those over the age of 40.
 However, today we are going to focus specifically intense and repeating episodes of vertigo.
-This is referred to as persistent perpetual perceptual dizziness or PPPD.
+It is none other than persistent postural perceptual dizziness or PPPD.
 What is PPPD?
 Who gets it?
 How is it caused?
 Is there any hope for sufferers?
 We’re about to provide you with everything you need to know about this debilitating form of vertigo, including a natural way to find relief.

 The name PPPD itself helps us to understand what it is.
 Whereas an ordinary bout of vertigo lasts anywhere from a few minutes up to 24 hours and doesn’t occur again for some time, PPPD is a chronic recurring form of vertigo in which a person experiences vertigo on more days than they have vertigo free days.
 In other words, vertigo occurs 15 or more days per month.

 PPPD rarely begins out of the blue.
 Even if a person has had vertigo problems for a number of years preceding the onset of PPPD, revealing a propensity toward vestibular problems, PPPD usually has a direct cause as its genesis.
 However, the cause is not always the same.
 Here are several of the most common causes: